 Polarization-maintaining fibers are also widely favored in the design and production of lasers due to their unique properties.

-Polarization-maintaining fiber lasers are not only stable in structure, and less subject to environmental interference, but also have high output quality and good polarization performance and can achieve high-power laser output through beam combination.
+PM fiber lasers are not only stable in structure, and less subject to environmental interference, but also have high output quality and good polarization performance and can achieve high-power laser output through beam combination.